+The BYJB performs about 40 free community concerts annually throughout Whatcom County in local parks, theaters, schools, nursing homes, fairs, for dances, and jazz festivals.
 The BYJB learns and recreates the classic American Jazz repertoire of the 1920’s – 1970’s using a standard 18 piece big band format.
-In addition, selected students make up several smaller combos to perform at concerts, and individuals are featured on solos and vocal arrangements.
+In addition, select students make up several smaller combos to perform at concerts, and individuals are featured on solos and vocal arrangements.